Inkering/Letshwit/docs/report.md

 title: "An Evolutionary Approach to Timetabling"
 author: Dieter Brehm & Elias Gabriel
 date: 2 May 2020
+bibliography: sources.bib
 header-includes: |
     \usepackage{amsmath}
+	\usepackage{url}
 ---

 # An Evolutionary Approach to Timetabling

-by Elias Gabriel and Dieter Brehm
+## Introduction

+We constructed an easy to use study scheduling tool to assist students in managing their homework.
+It is based around genetic algorithm techniques, which are a subclass of evolutionary algorithm.

 ## Background

 Evolutionary algorithms are different from raw implementations of solutions, and are a subset of optimization problems that derive strategies from real world speciation and evolution.
-As opposed to building globally-optimal strageties or combining locally-optimal ones, evolutionary algorithsm adjust and adapt their current solutions over many generations to best fit some pre-defined desired goal.
+As opposed to building globally-optimal strategies or combining locally-optimal ones, evolutionary algorithms adjust and adapt their current solutions over many generations to best fit some pre-defined desired goal.
 The process is intended to follow evolutionary theory, where a species adapts its genepool over time to best match environmental conditions and maximize liklihood of survival.